Sediment Filter for Well Water and More

 Sediment can also reduce the efficacy of a UV water filter system by hindering the ability of UV light to reach the waterborne illness-causing microbes.
 And if sediment is not filtered out before a whole-house water softener, sand or silt could enter the system and scratch and damage the fine-moving parts of the softener.

-Because sediment filters are generally quite inexpensive, the protection they provide is usually worth the extra expense.
+Because sediment filters are generally quite inexpensive, the protection they provide is usually well worth the extra expense.

 How to Remove Sediment from Well Water